Recommended Legislation

 Solve for Sea-Tac.
 Solve for every airport community

-As we say in our Goals, we believe in local solutions.
+We believe in local solutions.
 We focus on developing as much policy here at Sea-Tac Airport, using the Sea-Tac Communities Plan of 1976 (STCP) as our guiding star.
-The STCP was the first plan of its type in the nation and provided a complete blueprint for a sustainable community vision.
+The STCP was the first plan of its type in the nation and provided a complete blueprint for a sustainable airport community vision.
 Unfortunately, it was swiftly hijacked–by local politics!
 Despite that, it was the right approach because it was so comprehensive.
 It enumerated all the issues we think about today and created a useful framework for addressing them.But people forget.
 So today, the prevailing view seems to be almost the opposite.
 Various airport groups across the nation advocate collectively for relief from the FAA and Congress.
 While we strongly support Federal reform, we are convinced that the fastest way to get there is to make Sea-Tac Airport the pilot for a variety of mitigations and policies that could then scale up to the Federal level.
 Solve for Sea-Tac.
 Solve for every airport in America.For several reasons, including geography, history and politics, Sea-Tac Airport has always presented one of the most challenging environments in the United States for surrounding communities.
 Finding solutions that work here will work anywhere.
 And because we did it before, all activists and governments should be working on pilot programs to fix Sea-Tac Airport.

-We Support
+Ongoing Support

 Policies and legislation we are actively proposing and promoting at each major level of government: